xinyu-dev/bionemo-demo/docs/other/Singularity/run_singularity.md

 {: .warning }
 > [Singualrity CE containers](https://docs.sylabs.io/guides/main/user-guide/singularity_and_docker.html#read-only-by-default) are read-only by default.
-You can either use overlay to make the container writable (changes will be lost after the container is destroyed), or you can mount a writable directory to it.
-The exmaple below mounts `/home/ubuntu/xyu-workspace1` to the container.
+You can use overlay to make the container writable (changes will be lost after the container is destroyed).
+Any changes you wish to persist can be stored on a separate volume mounted to the container.
+The example below mounts `/home/ubuntu/xyu-workspace1` to the container.

 1. Mount EFS volume to `/home/ubuntu/xyu-workspace1`